Sophie Madeleine: Reception

 Madeleine's success on YouTube has led to her being called an "internet sensation".
 Her music is covered by other artists so often that Finger magazine has crowned her "Queen of the Ukulele".
 She has over four million views on her YouTube channel.

 Frank Turner is a fan of Madeleine's and has played her single "Oil and Gold" on his Steve Lamacq's BBC Radio 2 show.
 Brighton Source wrote that Madeleine's second album, The Rhythm You Started, is "a ray of sunshine every time we press play".
 The magazine Computer Music ran a full-page feature on Madeleine in its 2010 "How To Make It in Music" February special.

 Internationally

 On 8 July 2010 "Take Your Love With Me (The Ukulele Song)" reached number 4 on iTunes' New Zealand Singer-Songwriter Music Chart.
 In 2012, Madeleine was interviewed on a Portuguese television documentary about ukuleles called Apanhei-te cavaquinho, for RTP2, where she also performed her song "Take Your Love With Me (The Ukulele Song)".
 Madeleine appeared on MTV Brasil in a short feature dedicated to her career.

 Soundtracks

 Her songs have been used on the soundtracks of several TV advertisements, notably on adverts for Postbank (You Make Me Happy), Pets at Home (You Make Me Happy), Macy's (Take Your Love With Me) and A1 Telekom Austria (One Fine Day).
 Her music has also been used on the soundtrack for the BBC programme The Great British Home Movie Roadshow in a segment featuring Spike Milligan.

+In 2025, Madeleine's cover of Bring Me Sunshine was featured in the DCU's Superman reboot.